sapcc/go-makefile-maker/README.md

 ```

 Generate [RenovateBot](https://renovatebot.com/) config to automatically create pull requests weekly on Fridays with dependency updates.

+To assign people to the PRs created by renovate, add their GitHub handle to the `assignees` list.

 Optionally overwrite go version with `goVersion`, by default the Go version from `go.mod` file will be used.